eeguney/mern-react-budget-planner-app/README.md

 ## Specs;

-- Adding expense and income
+- Adding expense and income,
-- Montly and daily chart
+- Montly and daily chart,
-- Membership system
+- Membership system,
-- Responsive design
+- Responsive design,
+- CSS Animations,
 - And more...

 ## Contributing;